p-m-p/parsonic/packages/share-button/README.md

 <share-button data-button-label="Share this page"></share-button>
 ```

-Style the button use the `button` part selector.
+Style the button using the `button` part selector.

 ```css
 share-button::part(button) {